pegeler/REDCapRITS/README.md

 |10     |sale                     |2                      |7954.00  |1     |Quentin  |0             |
 |10     |sale                     |3                      |6800.55  |3     |Sharon   |2             |

-After inner joining the primary table to the child table on `car_id` and selecting only the fields you are interested in, your resulting analytic dataset might look something like this:
+Suppose you would like to do some analysis such as sale price by make of car or find the most popular color for each model.
+To do so, you can join the tables together using relational algebra.
+After inner joining the *primary* table to the *sale* table on `car_id` and selecting only the fields you are interested in, your resulting analytic dataset might look something like this:

 | car_id|make     |model    |price    |color |customer |